 - Private Facebook group to share ideas and get questions answered on program implementation

-In addition to the 5k materials, there are resources that can help instructors.
-These include the devotional books and newsletter.
+In addition to the 5k materials, there are resources that can help instructors on the Run for God website.
+These include tips on explaining the program to church leaders and videos with tips on running.

 Thoughts on the Program Design and Execution

 The Run for God program offers a simple way to start a running ministry.
-You get a complete package that includes tips on organizing sessions, choosing a target race, promoting the 5K challenge, etc. The Facebook community of instructors and leaders is available to answer questions about implementing and managing a program.
+You get a complete package that includes guidance on organizing run sessions, choosing a target race, promoting the 5K challenge, etc. The Facebook community of instructors and leaders is available to answer questions about implementing and managing a program.

-If you want to develop the running program further, you may need additional resources — particularly if the original participants keep coming back.
-Group members may not want to cover the basics more than one or two times, so you’ll likely want to add more content and challenges.
+If you want to develop the running program further, you’ll need additional resources — particularly if the original participants keep coming back.
+Group members often want to advance beyond the basics after completing the 5K challenge, so you’ll want to add more content and challenges through other sources.

 The Run for God program is a complete package to start a basic running program.
 It’s easy to use and covers key topics relevant to exercising faith and fitness principles.
-If you’re looking to do more, you can find great resources through this program but you’ll also want to consider sourcing additional materials and expertise.
+When you’re ready to grow, find and use resources in your community and the Run for God community.